How you connect your Jet.com account to ShipStation will depend on if you are a new Jet seller, or an established Jet

 Established Jet Seller

 As an established seller, you can immediately connect ShipStation your production API, but you must also connect a ShipStation Inventory Warehouse to a Jet Fulfillment node, as well as disconnect Jet from any other 3rd party shipping platform.
 The articles below will guide you through the connection process.

 Using Jet.com with ShipStation

 Products and Inventory

-Jet.com requires products and inventory to be managed outside of Jet.
-They rely on product and inventory being synced via their API connection from external platforms, like ShipStation.
+Jet.com requires products and inventory to be managed outside of Jet, meaning products and inventory must be synced via their API connection from external platforms, like ShipStation.